In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 - Administrative fees for managing accounts, including fees for paper statements, checks, wire transfers, etc.

+Many financial advisors offer bundled services, combining investment management with broader financial planning services.
 While cost isn’t the only factor you should consider, it can be helpful in evaluating if the value you’re receiving is worth the investment.

 5. How Will Our Relationship Work?

 Ask your financial advisor how they prefer to communicate and how often you’ll meet.
 Are they available for questions between meetings?
 Will you receive quarterly, semi-annual, or yearly updates?
 Are they accessible via phone, email, video call, or in person?
-Understanding this can help ensure you get personalized financial advice that fits your needs and expectations.

 Advisor engagement models can vary greatly.
 Some examples include: